OpenWIS/openwis-documentation/_posts/2016-03-07-OpenWIS-Technical-Committee-2016-Mar.md

 		3. RGr - we have 2 shared servers with OVH using a simple VM environment.
 I will say more about it later.
 		4. WQ - so do we wait for the parallel testing environment or do our end-to-end testing in our own environment?
 		5. _Everyone agreed to do end-to-end tests in own environments for the 3.14 release_.
-		6. A-OWIS-TC-2016-11: ALL - do end-to-end tests in own environments for the 3.14 release.
-OWIS-A
+		6. ACT-OWIS-TC-2016-11: ALL - do end-to-end tests in own environments for the 3.14 release.
+OWIS-ACT
 	3. **Jenkins & Cloudbees**
 		1. MGo - we can feed OWASP dependency checks into Jenkins.
 		2. RGr - that would be useful, but we are getting Jenkins emails into the SC mail list - should we only have them going to the TC mail list?
 [All agreed on TC only]
-		3. A-OWIS-TC-2016-12: MGo - Set up Jenkins emails for the TC mail list only.
-OWIS-A
+		3. ACT-OWIS-TC-2016-12: MGo - Set up Jenkins emails for the TC mail list only.
+OWIS-ACT
 		4. MGo - We need a full set of DNS entries for OpenDJ to work properly.
 	4. **Deployment**
 		1. JT - Any comments on environment, technology etc., that we are using?